garfoidial-mass/relative-esolang/readme.txt

 relative - a simple stack based language but i put the syntax into a woodchipper and then into a sausage grinder and then into a pressure cooker and then ate it and shat it out and then fed it to my dog

-user defined variables are not in the same "id space" as the built in functions/constants, so a built in user defined variable can have the same id as a built in function/constant, as they are called differently.
+user defined variables are not in the same "id space" as the built in functions, so a built in user defined variable can have the same id as a built in function, as they are called differently.

-all variables are resizeable pointer arrays of numbers that can represent integers, strings, or functions
+all variables are resizeable pointer arrays of integers that can represent integers, strings, or functions

 variables do not have to contain data, a variable can contain executable code too